robertoallende/micromanaged-driven-development/dev_log/02_content_analysis.md

 ## Objective

-Conduct comprehensive analysis of all MDD documentation to identify areas for improvement, including terminology updates, content gaps, inconsistencies, and user experience issues.
+Conduct comprehensive analysis of all MMDD documentation to identify areas for improvement, including terminology updates, content gaps, inconsistencies, and user experience issues.

 ## Implementation